Skip to contents

 )

 The clustering solutions are along the rows and columns of the above figure, and the cells at the intersection between two solutions show how similar (big ARI) those solutions are to each other.
 The diagonals should always be red, representing the maximum value of 1, as they show the similarity between any clustering solution and itself.
 Complete-linkage, Euclidean-distance based hierarchical clustering is being applied to these solutions to obtain the row ordering.
-This is also the default approach used by the ComplexHeatmap package, the backbone of all heatmap functions in metaSNF.
+This is also the default approach used by the ComplexHeatmap package, the backbone of all heatmap functions in metasnf.

 This heatmap is integral to understanding what meta clusters exist in your data (given the space of parameters you explored in the settings matrix).
 We will later see how to further customize this heatmap to add in rich information about how each plotted cluster solution differs on various measures of quality, different clustering settings, and different levels of separation on input and out-of-model measures.